 }

-In this way, you can connect a MySQL database using ASP.NET language.
-Further, if you want to connect PHP websites to a MySQL database then follow the previous post How to Connect PHP Websites to a MySQL Database.
+You can establish a connection to a MySQL database using ASP.NET.
+Additionally, if you’re looking to link PHP websites to a MySQL database, refer to the earlier post.
+How to Connect PHP Websites to a MySQL Database.

 Thanks for visiting.
 For queries and suggestions, emails are welcome at learnweb@hostingcolumn.com.